freenas/freenas-docs/userguide/virtualmachines.rst

 The |ui-options| menu has options for controlling and modifying VMs:

 * :guilabel:`Start` boots a VM.
-VM can also be started by clicking the slide toggle on the desired VM.
+VMs can also be started by clicking the slide toggle on the desired VM.

   An option is provided to :guilabel:`Overcommit Memory`.
 Memory